 Visitors of the Rayfish website could grow their own sneaker with the online design tool.
 The best designs would win their shoe.
 In reality seven highly exclusive stingray leather sneaker prototypes were created in collaboration with Dutch Shoe designer Jan Jansen.
 The stingray skins were provided by Roje Exotic Leather.
 The leather of the shoes has not genetically modified, but dyed with paint.

 Countless prominent media, including Wired, Huffington Post, Fast Company, Glamour, Designboom and ABC News, reported on the project, which further catalyzed the discussion.
 A rayfish presskit containing images, texts and video material on the project is still available.

 Almost 10.000 people designed a stingray on the rayfish website, showing their desire for a biocustomized sneaker.
 Meanwhile almost the same amount of people protested against the company, resulting in an intense discussion on the consumptive use of animals in our society.

-Rayfish Story in Four Chapters
+The Rayfish Story in four chapters

 At the Next Nature Power Show 2011, Rayfish CEO Raymond Ong (portrayed by Carlo Scheldwacht) lectured on his innovative business model.
 By remixes the beauty & variety of nature into something nature could not have imagined.